 2. Define the process and the rules

 By researching the creative process of innovation, it has been found that an idea improves when other people can develop it with their comments.
 Therefore, it is important to welcome other people to developing the suggestion with their thoughts.
-Orchidea Innovations has developed the modern suggestion box 2.0 -model together with its customers.
-The model combines the traditional suggestion scheme with the best practices of modern innovation research.
+Orchidea Innovations has developed a modern, transparent suggestion box approach together with its customers.
+The approach combines the traditional suggestion scheme with the best practices of modern innovation research.

-Things to consider when defining the suggestion process are
+Things to consider when defining the suggestion box process flow are

-- Transparent process where all information is visible for the users increases trust and creates positive pressure for persons in charge of making decisions.
-Online suggestion box makes it easy for participant to review the status of the suggestion.
+- Transparent suggestion box process where all information is visible for the users increases trust and creates positive pressure for persons in charge of making decisions.
+Online suggestion box software makes it easy for participant to review the status of the suggestion.

-- A simple process is often the best.
+- A simple process flow is often the best.